FREQUENTLY ASKED QUESTIONS

 Q: What additional expenses will I be responsible for?

-A: Transportation to and from the boat, anything purchased on board such as clothing and sundries, dive training and certifications, equipment rental, National Park fees, and hyperbaric chamber donations.
+A: Transportation to and from the boat, anything purchased on board such as t-shirts, dive training and certifications, Nitrox, equipment rental, and National Park fees.
 All gratuities are appreciated and we ask for them to be given at the end of the trip.

 Q: How much do people usually tip and how does that work?